SamuelKos/henxel/README.md

 foo@bar:~/myproject$
 ```

 To remove venv just remove the env-directory and you can start from clean desk making new one with mkvenv later.
-* Optional end
+Optional about virtual environment ends here.

 # Installing
 ```console